monestereo/JuceStandalonePluginTemplate/README.md

 Open the `MyPlugin/Plugin.jucer` file in the Introjucer.
 From there, start XCode and run your build.

-thats it... your plugins will be moved to the standard plugin-locations.
+That's it... your plugins will be moved to the standard plugin-locations.